-Emily Larned is an artist-printer-publisher, writer, & educator.
-She makes things by hand (things like publications, meals, sweaters, this website) and organizes collaborative, socially engaged art projects.
-She is co-founder of Impractical Labor in Service of the Speculative Arts (ILSSA), a participatory art & publishing project.
-Through her imprint Alder & Frankia, she publishes handmade, collaborative books with other artists, thinkers, & doers.
+Emily is co-founder of Impractical Labor in Service of the Speculative Arts (ILSSA), a union for reflective creative practice, which supports artists and makers in attending to their immaterial working conditions.
+Through her imprint Alder & Frankia, she publishes handmade, collaborative books with other artists, thinkers, doers, & friends.
 Emily likes working directly with materials to learn, and lets the inherent feedback loop of making & testing determine the form.
 She's not so good at following instructions.
 She prefers the artistic, investigative, & social aspects of work.

-She has been publishing since 1993, when as a teenager she produced her first issue of Muffin Bones zine (later followed by Memorytown USA zine, Parfait zine, & many artist books under the imprint Red Charming).
+She has been publishing as an artistic practice since 1993, when as a teenager she produced her first issue of Muffin Bones zine (later followed by Memorytown USA zine, Parfait zine, & many artist books under the imprint Red Charming).
 She learned letterpress printing from Robin Price while an undergraduate at Wesleyan University, & she served on the Board of Booklyn Artists Alliance for eight years.
 She has curated several exhibitions of independent publishing, taught at every education level from after-school program through MFA, & has presented about her work at dozens of institutions.
 Emily is currently Chair & Associate Professor of Graphic Design at SASD, University of Bridgeport, in Connecticut.
-She will be on sabbatical from 2017-2018, alternating between Bridgeport-based studio practice and residential project-based exhibitions at Visual Studies Workshop (Rochester, NY) and Ringling College of Art (Sarasota, FL).
-She will also be teaching classes in graphic design at Anhui Polytechnic University (Wuhu, China) and in letterpress printing & publishing at Colorado College (Colorado Springs, CO).

 Her studio RCHQ is located in the American Fabrics Arts Building in Bridgeport.
+Come visit during Open Studios on November 10 & 11, 2018, 10 to 5.
 Subscribe to the (infrequent, promise!)
 RCHQ New News newsletter and / or follow on Instagram to hear about new publications and projects.